postgres-ai/docs/docs/how-to-guides/administration/engine-manage.md

 :::

 :::tip Tip for Vim users
 Note, that by default, editing a file in Vim leads to file inode change, so your change wouldn't propagate into the container.
-To mitigate this issue, put `set backupcopy=yes` into `~/.vimrc` before launching Vim.
-If you already launched it, type `:set backupcopy=yes`.
+To mitigate this issue, use `:set backupcopy=yes`.
+For future launches of Vim, put it into `~/.vimrc`: `echo 'set backupcopy=yes' >> ~/.vimrc`.
 :::

 ## Upgrade Database Lab Engine